redpanda-data/connect/CONTRIBUTING.md

 The core components within Benthos (inputs, processors, conditions and outputs) are all easily pluggable.
-However, these components are carefully vetted and there are no plans to add niche or user specific plugins this way as it would flood the configuration tools.
+However, these components are carefully vetted and there are no plans to add niche or user specific plugins to the main project.

 There are general plans for allowing a separate tier of implementations of these components into the main project, but until these plans are finalised and implemented please keep your plugins on a fork.

-Obviously, if your component implementations are generally useful please raise an issue and we can discuss adding it into the main project.
+However, if your component implementations are generally useful please raise an issue and we can discuss adding it into the main project.